WYSIWYG and web page editors

 Which browser does the result resemble?
 A good question - the rendering in design view might resemble the rendering in a browser, but not necessarily the right browser, and definitely not all browsers.
 This image is that section of the page in Expression Web 3.

 Is it feasible for a web editor to show the results of all browsers (possibly by changing a setting)?
 No. There are currently three versions of Internet Explorer in common use, plus one in beta (January 2010).
 There are several versions of FireFox about, not to mention Opera, Safari and Chrome - and Mac versions as well to consider.
-Then think about the various smartphones, mobile-phones, Android and Windows tablets, iPad and Kindle.
+Then think about the various smartphones, mobile-phones, Android and Windows tablets, iPads and Kindles.
 A web editor that can be WYSIWYG in any and all of those (even one at a time) would be prohibitively expensive to produce and the code would probably be considerably bloated.
+And it would have to be updated two or three times a year as new browsers (and updated browsers) appear.

-A similar page to this shows how browsers varied a few years ago - the page depicted was created in 2003, and has long since been superceeded by this one.
+A similar page to this shows how browsers varied a few years ago - the page depicted was created in 2003, and has long since been superseded by this one.